Telenav/kivakit-assets/docs/index.md

 ### Welcome <a name = "welcome"></a>! &nbsp; <img src="https://www.kivakit.org/images/stars-32.png" srcset="https://www.kivakit.org/images/stars-32-2x.png 2x"/>

- “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”
+*Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.*

-&nbsp; &nbsp; &nbsp; &nbsp; — *Antoine de Saint-Exupéry*
+&nbsp; &nbsp; &nbsp; &nbsp; &mdash; Antoine de Saint-Exup&eacute;ry

 > *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*